Credit:

 How We Tested Toaster Ovens

-Toaster oven testing was comprehensive, including toast on top and bottom racks at all multiple heat settings, as well as pizza, chicken breast, and other popular items.
+Toaster oven testing includes making toast at all possible heat settings, as well as pizza, chicken breast, and other popular items.

 The Tester